 An archery range for target practice is located on Rt.
 173 West of the Fox River for target practice.
-The range and trail are open May 16 until the beginning of the hunting season (closing date varies).
+The range and trails are open May 1st until the beginning of the hunting season (closing date varies).
 Hours are 8 a.m. – sunset.

-Reservations are available for camp sites, cabins, youth groups and shelters.
-A non-refundable reservation fee of $5 plus camping fee is required to reserve campsites, Rent a Cabins and youth groups.
+Reservations are available for camp sites, youth groups and shelters.
+A non-refundable reservation fee of $5 plus camping fee is required to reserve campsites and youth groups.
 Shelters are $25, non-refundable.
-Reservations are accepted at www.reserveamerica.com
+Reservations are accepted at

-The park's concession stand is open April through mid- October and offers food, ice, firewood, soft drinks, ice cream, fishing equipment and baits, and camper supplies.
+The park's concession stand is open January - October.
+Hours to vary / check website.
+Offers food, ice, firewood, soft drinks, ice cream, fishing equipment and baits, and camper supplies.
 Boat and canoe rentals are available.
 The required safety equipment must be provided by the user or rented from the concessionaire.
-For additional information call 847-587-7165.
+For additional information call 847-587-7165 or visit

 Among the popular fish available to anglers in the Chain O' Lakes are bluegill, largemouth bass, walleye, crappie, muskie, northern pike, bullhead, catfish and yellow and white bass.
 Due to the marshy nature of much of the park's shoreline, most fishing takes place from boats or fishing piers.